JackPotat0/jackpotat0.github.io/docs/game.md

 <details>
   <summary>Makoto</summary>

    Not too interesting of a self insert but does have some redeeming traits (which I cant remember for the moment).
-Liked him better than Hajime from D2 (so far), Makoto is more chill and laidback and naive(?).
 One interesting thing is that he can always somehow inspires the others, which lead to character growth to different degrees.

 </details>